Glidias/constant-train/README.md

 - Vue-touch (`next` branch) (for Vue2 compatibility) https://github.com/vuejs/vue-touch/tree/next
 - Swing JS for card swiping feature `gajus.swing`  (<- NOTE: The externs in this package isn't complete/accruate.) https://github.com/gajus/swing

+## Installation

+Before compiling, run `npm install` at root working location folder to install any dev dependencies required for compiling.

+## Compiling

+To compile, just use any of the relavant `build_????.hxml` files.
+Or alternatively, if using some IDE to compile without hxml files, compile `Main.hx` and also remember to post-run `gulpcss.bat` (which simply executes `gulp css` task to compile the main index.scss stylesheet together with it's CSS modules.
+By default, the hxml files already executes the `gulp css` process after compiling!
+A reference/cache file dump of `processing-modules`  and `processing-styles` will be generated with the Haxe compiling/macro-building process.
+These cache files can be safely deleted away, if you wish, but they serve as a persitant cache reference to speed up later Haxe compiles by knowing which CSS module style files had changed or not.

+## Previewing

-To start viewing on browser as a developer, configure `npm start` command at `bin/package.json` location to point to the relavant host/port.
-A host of `localhost"` would suffice if you need to view it offline.
+To start previewing the compiled `bin` contents on browser as a developer, ensure NPM packages are installed at `\bin\` location via `npm install` at `bin` location.
+Configure `npm start` command at `bin/package.json` location to point to the relavant host/port.
+A host of `localhost"` would suffice if you just need to view it offline.

 	"start": "webpack-dev-server --port 8080 --host localhost --entry ./ConstantTrain.js"`

-Start webpack server on the  command line at the `bin` location with: `npm start`.
-Remember to also compile the Haxe codebase  using any one of the `.hxml` build files/settings in the repo.
-Then, jump to your configured host url on your browser to view the example.
+Then, start webpack server on the  command line at the `bin` location with: `npm start`.

 ## How to play?